Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

  ## Dedicated servers
 - [Game Boy Camera Club Discord](https://disboard.org/fr/server/568464159050694666) (about 1k+ users), a server for Game Boy Camera enthusiasts to share photos, tips and tricks, as well as Game Boy Camera projects and mods.

 **Warning: public Discord servers are generally out of control.
-I do not recommend them unless you know the moderators in person.
-Now forget all good manners and privacy, ready tu jump ?**
+I do not recommend visiting them unless you know the moderators in person.**

 - [Game Boy Camera Club Telegram](https://t.me/gameboycamera) (about 100+ users), the Gameboy Camera lair for Hackers and Enthusiasts.